dkharazi/Modeling-Exercise/README.md

 ## Variable Descriptions

 - `Classe:` A specific execution of an exercise.
-  -  `:` .
+  - `Class A:` Exactly according to the specification.

-(Class A) - exactly according to the specification (Class B) - throwing the elbows to the front
+  - `Class B:` Throwing the elbows to the front.
-(Class C) - lifting the dumbbell only halfway
+  - `Class C:` Lifting the dumbbell only halfway.
-(Class D) - lowering the dumbbell only halfway
+  - `Class D:` Lowering the dumbbell only halfway.
-(Class E) - throwing the hips to the front
+  - `Class E:` Throwing the hips to the front.

 ## Setup